 Freud, Fraud and the Delusion of Experience.
 Part 1

 Freud’s extraordinary and strange ideas are an object lesson in bad science and lack of probity.
 He was surely one of the most intellectually dishonest people ever to have achieved such notoriety in the field of science — although most scientists would not consider what he did as science, indeed, even the psychologists rejected him decades ago.

 It is wry that the words Freud and fraud should be so similar.
 I am not going to expend much time or effort here, nor anywhere else for that matter, on discussing Freud’s fancifully groundless notions.
 Ideas can be even more dangerous than drugs and sadly his ideas have done, and are still doing, a deal of harm to a great many people.

-Egregious instances, among various possible examples, are: “Freud’s False Memories: Psychoanalysis and the Recovered Memory Movement”.
+Egregious instances, among numerous examples, are: “Freud’s False Memories: Psychoanalysis and the Recovered Memory Movement”.

 and the French analytical school’s scandalous current regressive views and treatment of autism

-“Opinion is gaining ground that doctrinaire psychoanalytic theory is the most stupendous intellectual confidence trick of the twentieth century: and a terminal product as well – something akin to a dinasaur or a Zepplin in the history of ideas, a vast structure of radically unsound design with no posterity”.
+‘Opinion is gaining ground that doctrinaire psychoanalytic theory is the most stupendous intellectual confidence trick of the twentieth century: and a terminal product as well – something akin to a dinosaur or a Zepplin in the history of ideas, a vast structure of radically unsound design with no posterity’.

 This stupendous Freudian blunder is a dramatic illustration of why the key concepts of science as a system are an indispensable prerequisite for the progress of knowledge.